Galenika/VAC-Bypass/README.md

 ```
 git clone https://github.com/ArizonaSweetenedTea/VAC-Bypass.git
 ```
-`VAC-Bypass` folder should have been succesfully created, containing all the source files.
+the `VAC-Bypass` folder should have been succesfully created, containing all the source files.

 ### Compiling from source
 When you have equiped a copy of source code, next step is opening **VAC-Bypass.sln** in Microsoft Visual Studio 2019.